Don’t forget the stick (Bucket of Doom)

 It’s an escape ramp for creatures to climb up to safety.

 Are you dumping your bucket for cold weather?
-Eggs can survive our winters, so to be 100% sure that no dry-stick eggs hatch in spring, just burn the stick next time you crank up the fire pit.
+Some eggs can survive our winters, so to be 100% sure that no “stick eggs” hatch in spring, re-use the stick or just burn it next time you crank up the fire pit.

 And here are some pics that show what cannot escape a Bucket of Doom: